What is Employee Experience (eNPS)?

 eNPS gives companies a simple, trackable metric for employee sentiment, using the same methodology as NPS so results are familiar and comparable over time.

-How eNPS works
+How does eNPS work?

 The standard eNPS question is: "On a scale of 0 to 10, how likely are you to recommend this company as a place to work?"